 She went on to say that "Language skills are everybody’s and every department’s business" and called for "a truly national strategy for all ages and stages of education and learning."

 Both the Ministry of Defence and the Foreign and Commonwealth Office, through rigorous training and assessment, actively take steps to ensure personnel have the necessary language skills – assessed by CIOL’s Awarding Organisation IoL Educational Trust – for their work.

 Several contributors to the debate called for other parts of Government and civil service to consider their language capabilities.

 Communications and Marketing Manager

 020 7940 3105

 The Chartered Institute of Linguists (CIOL), founded in 1910, is the leading membership organisation for all language professionals.
 Membership includes translators and interpreters, language educationalists, and linguists who use their foreign languages in business.

-The IoL Educational Trust (IoLET) is the associated charity of CIOL and is an awarding organisation offering a range of Ofqual accredited professional language qualifications.
+The IoL Educational Trust (IoLET) is the associated charity of CIOL and is an awarding organisation offering a range of Ofqual regulated professional language qualifications.